DevExpress-Examples/winforms-progressbar-update-from-separate-thread/Readme.md

 # WinForms Progress Bar - Update the progress from a separate thread

 This example shows how to perform a file copy operation in a background thread and indicate progress of the operation on the main form.
-The [WinForms Progress Bar](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.ProgressBarControl) control is used to communicate operation state and provide feedback to end users.
+The [WinForms Progress Bar](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.ProgressBarControl) control is used to communicate operation state and supply feedback to end users.

 > **Note**
 >